ARMmbed/mbed-crypto/README.md

 * The interface to algorithms is generic, favoring algorithm agility.
 * The interface is designed to be easy to use and hard to accidentally misuse.

 Arm welcomes feedback on the design of the API.
-If you think something could be improved, please open an issue on our Github repository.
+If you think something could be improved, please discuss it on the [`psa-crypto` mailing list](https://lists.trustedfirmware.org/mailman/listinfo/psa-crypto).
 Alternatively, if you prefer to provide your feedback privately, please email us at [`mbed-crypto@arm.com`](mailto:mbed-crypto@arm.com).
-All feedback received by email is treated confidentially.
+All feedback received through this email is treated confidentially.